-We initiated a Phase 3 global, randomized, placebo-controlled, blind-start clinical study in December.
-The Phase 3 study will assess the efficacy and safety of rhGUS in approximately 12 patients between five and 35 years of age.
+We initiated a Phase 3 global, randomized, placebo-controlled, blind-start clinical study in December 2014.
+The Phase 3 study is assessing the efficacy and safety of rhGUS in 12 patients between five and 35 years of age.
 Patients are randomized to one of four groups.
 One cohort begins rhGUS therapy immediately, while the other three start on placebo and cross over to rhGUS at different predefined time points in a blinded manner.
-This trial design generates treatment data from all 12 patients.
+This study design generates treatment data from all 12 patients.
 Based on data from the Phase 1/2 study, patients will be dosed with 4 mg/kg of rhGUS every other week for up to a total of 48 weeks, and all groups will receive a minimum of 24 weeks of treatment with rhGUS.
-Data from the Phase 3 study is expected in the first half of 2016.
+The Phase 3 study fully enrolled in June 2015, and data are expected in mid-2016.

 The primary objective of the study is to determine the efficacy of rhGUS as determined by the reduction in urinary GAG excretion after 24 weeks of treatment.
-The Phase 3 study will also evaluate the safety and tolerability of rhGUS, pulmonary function, walking, stair climb, shoulder flexion, fine and gross motor function, hepatosplenomegaly, cardiac size and function, visual acuity, patient and caregiver assessment of most significant clinical problems, global impressions of change, a multi-domain responder index, and other endpoints.
+The Phase 3 study is also evaluating as secondary endpoints the safety and tolerability of rhGUS, pulmonary function, walking, stair climb, shoulder flexion, fine and gross motor function, hepatosplenomegaly, cardiac size and function, visual acuity, patient and caregiver assessment of most significant clinical problems, global impressions of change, a multi-domain responder index, and other endpoints.

-Agreement has been reached with both the FDA and the European Medicines Agency, or EMA, on the Phase 3 study design.
+We have obtained positive feedback from the FDA and the EMA regarding the design of the Phase 3 study.
 The FDA stated that their evaluation of the pivotal Phase 3 study will be based on the totality of the data on a patient-by-patient basis and advised against the declaration of a primary endpoint.
 The EMA has agreed that approval under exceptional circumstances could be possible based upon a single positive placebo-controlled pivotal study in approximately 12 patients using urinary GAG levels as a surrogate primary endpoint, provided the data was strongly supportive of a favorable benefit/risk ratio.
 The EMA requested that some evidence or trend in improvement in clinical endpoints be observed to support the primary endpoint, but recognized that a statistically significant result on clinical endpoints was unlikely given the small number of patients expected to be enrolled in the study.

-In addition to the above development plan, we intend to study MPS 7 patients under the age of five years, including potentially younger infants born with hydrops fetalis.
-Currently, these infants can die within a few months to one year, but enzyme replacement therapy might be able to reduce GAG storage and improve health and survival in these patients.
+In addition to the above development plan, in August 2015 we initiated a study of rhGUS in MPS 7 patients under the age of five years, including potentially younger infants born with hydrops fetalis.
+Currently, these infants can die within a few months to one year of birth, but enzyme replacement therapy might be able to reduce GAG storage and improve health and survival in these patients.
+The Phase 2 open-label study will assess the safety, tolerability, and efficacy of rhGUS in up to seven pediatric patients under five years old.
+Interim data from the study are expected by the end of 2016.

-We are also supplying rhGUS to investigators who are treating patients under emergency investigational new drug, or eIND, applications.
+We are also supplying rhGUS to investigators who are treating patients under emergency investigational new drug, or eIND, applications and other expanded access programs.
 Results following 24 weeks of treatment of the first eIND patient were announced in September 2014 and published in Molecular Genetics and Metabolism in February 2015.
-The results indicated that a decline in urinary GAG excretion of 50-70% and a sustained reduction in the size of the enlarged liver and spleen were observed at a dose of 2 mg/kg.
-The data also showed improved pulmonary function based on reduced carbon dioxide retention.
-No serious adverse events or infusion-associated reactions were observed through 12 infusions.